the-teachingRSE-project/competencies/summarised_competencies.md

 # RSE specialisations {#sec:rse-specialisations}

-Now that we have defined base RSE skills, we list here typical specializations we encounter.
+There is a large variety of RSE roles that embody a blend of the basic skills and competencies defined above.
-Most RSEs roles embody a blend of these, and may stretch beyond.
+We now list some of these specialisations.

 ## Specialisations within the core RSE competencies